tlapack/tlapack/CONTRIBUTING.md

 #### Other naming conventions

-1. Use upper camel case (Pascal case) style to name: concepts, enumeration classes, and classes with non-static data members.
+1. Use upper camel case (Pascal case) style to name:
+   - concepts, e.g., `tlapack::concepts::LegacyArray`.
+   - enumeration classes, e.g., `tlapack::GetrfVariant`.
+   - classes, e.g., `tlapack::ErrorCheck`.
-2. Namespace variables are named using all-caps snake case.
+2. Namespace variables are named using all-caps snake case, e.g., `tlapack::LOWER_HESSENBERG`.
+3. Functions are named using snake case, e.g., `tlapack::multishift_qr`.
+4. Preprocessor constants are named using all-caps snake case starting with `TLAPACK_`, e.g., `TLAPACK_NDEBUG`.
+5. Preprocessor macros are named using lower snake case starting with `tlapack_`, e.g., `tlapack_check`.

+Special cases:

-3. Traits are named using snake case and have the suffix `_trait` or `_traits`.
+1. Traits are classes named using snake case and have the suffix `_trait` or `_traits`, e.g., `tlapack::traits::entry_type_trait` and `tlapack::traits::matrix_type_traits`.
-4. Function options are named using upper camel case (Pascal case) style and have the suffix `\uOpts`.
+2. Classes for optional arguments of functions are named using upper camel case (Pascal case) style and have the suffix `Opts`, e.g., `tlapack::BlockedCholeskyOpts`.

 ### Usage of the `auto` keyword